 A collective pitch heli has a single set (if you will consider a pair of blades to make one straight, helicopter blade), of non-curved, rotor blades.
 Lift is controlled by changing the angles of the blades by tilting them along the longitudinal axis.
 Hence, the altitude is controlled by how much pitch you apply to the rotor blades while in flight.

-A co-axial helicopter is the easiest to fly since it has a two sets of rotor blades which spin in opposing directions.
-Hence, the torque generated by the spinning blades cancel each other out, resulting in a very stable helicopter.
+A co-axial helicopter is the easiest to fly since it has two sets of rotor blades that spin in opposing directions.
+Hence, the torque generated by the spinning blades cancels each other out, resulting in a very stable helicopter.

 Frustrated and humbled, I Googled to find out what would be the easiest way to fly a collective pitch heli without having to learn the technical details – I just wanted to get one up in the air & to control it!